What Am I Even Talking About?

 Imagine you've not seen Toy Story and all you know is that your toy somehow appears in different places.
 What explanation would you propose?
 The Copenhagen proposal is that a particle given a choice will choose all options until observed.
 If the choice is about where to be, it will exist in all possible locations.
 If the choise is about what energy to have, it will adopt all possible energies.
 But when it is observed it crystallises into one state.
-That final state could have been impossible when it was acting as an ordinary particle, but since we gave it free reign it was allowed to explore every possible state and crystallise in one it otherwise couldn’t have.
+That final state could have been impossible when it was acting as an ordinary particle, but since we gave it free reign it was allowed to explore every possible state and adopt one it otherwise couldn’t have.

 Just like the toy which suddenly appears in the garden.
-Copenhagen says that Buzz Lightyear existed at every point in the house and garden, but when it was observed, it crystallised into one location...90% of the time that's back on the bed but every once in a while it turns up somehwere seemingly impossible.
+Copenhagen says that Buzz Lightyear existed at every point in the house and garden, but when it was observed, it snapped into one location...90% of the time that's back on the bed but every once in a while it turns up somehwere seemingly impossible.

-We call the list of possible states the particle could be in “the wavefunction” (there are other ways of defining the word wavefunction but they all amount to more or less the same thing).
+We call the list of possible states the particle could be in “the wavefunction” (there are other ways of defining the word wavefunction but they all amount to the same thing).
 The wavefunction is spread across many different states but when you take a measurement, it “collapses” into just one.